formkit/docs-content/essentials/validation.md

   layout="row">
 </example>

-You can also use this rule to validate the length of an <code>Array</code> is less than a maximum value.
+You can also use this rule to validate that the length of an <code>Array</code> is less than a maximum value.

 <example
   name="Max"